muhamuttaqien/ml-disaster/README.md

 # ml-disaster

-This repository explores the application of Long Short-Term Memory (LSTM) networks for building a tsunami detection system.
+This repository explores the application of Long Short-Term Memory (LSTM) networks for building a robust tsunami detection system.
 The current implementation utilizes an observation window (sequence_length) of 20.

 ## LSTM Models

 ### Univariate LSTM Models
-1. **Vanilla LSTM**: Basic LSTM model with a single layer.
+1. **Vanilla LSTM**: Basic LSTM model with a single layer. ✅
-2. **Stacked LSTM**: LSTM with multiple layers stacked one after the other.
+2. **Stacked LSTM**: LSTM with multiple layers stacked one after the other. ✅
-3. **Bidirectional LSTM**: Processes data in both forward and backward directions.
+3. **Bidirectional LSTM**: Processes data in both forward and backward directions. ✅
-4. **CNN LSTM**: Combines Convolutional Neural Network (CNN) layers with LSTM layers.
+4. **CNN LSTM**: Combines Convolutional Neural Network (CNN) layers with LSTM layers. ✅
-5. **ConvLSTM**: Integrates convolution operations within the LSTM cells.
+5. **ConvLSTM**: Integrates convolution operations within the LSTM cells. ✅

 ### Multivariate LSTM Models
 1. **Multiple Input Series**: Processes more than one data sequence as input.